Gov. Samuel Pennypacker (b. 1843 - d. 1916)

 Drawing courtesy of Pennypacker Mills.

 As governor, Pennypacker addressed problems created by the industrial revolution, such as the Coal and Iron Police.
 Prior to the 20th century, Pennsylvania only had local law enforcement.
 Large manufacturing companies hired private police, known as the Coal and Iron Police, to secure their property.
 However, without oversight, many of these private police were used to end strikes.
-Governor Pennypacker believed private police were unconstitutional and thus created the Pennsylvania State Police to replace them. force was one of the first of its kind in the United States.
+Governor Pennypacker believed private police were unconstitutional and thus created the Pennsylvania State Police to replace them.
+This statewide police force was one of the first of its kind in the United States.

 Ribbon and Pin Courtesy of Pennypacker Mills